smair/smair.github.io/_pages/about.md

 ### about me

+I am a postdoctoral researcher at the [Department of Information Technology](https://www.it.uu.se/) at [Uppsala University](https://www.uu.se/en).

-I am a PhD student at the [machine learning group](http://ml3.leuphana.de/team.html) of [Ulf Brefeld](http://ml3.leuphana.de/ulf.html) at the [Leuphana University of Lüneburg](http://www.leuphana.de/en/home.html).
+Prior to joining Uppsala University, I was a PhD student at the [machine learning group](http://ml3.leuphana.de/team.html) of [Ulf Brefeld](http://ml3.leuphana.de/ulf.html) at the [Leuphana University of Lüneburg](http://www.leuphana.de/en/home.html).

-Prior to my PhD studies, I received a Master of Science in computer science as well as a Bachelor of Science in mathematics from [Technische Universität Darmstadt](https://www.tu-darmstadt.de/index.en.jsp) and a Bachelor of Science in computer science from [Hochschule Darmstadt University of Applied Sciences](https://h-da.de/en/).
+I received a Master of Science in computer science as well as a Bachelor of Science in mathematics from [Technische Universität Darmstadt](https://www.tu-darmstadt.de/index.en.jsp) and a Bachelor of Science in computer science from [Hochschule Darmstadt University of Applied Sciences](https://h-da.de/en/).

 ### research interests